craftingcity/The-Known-World/README.md

 **Desert Proficiency.** You gain advantage on Dexterity (Initiative) and Dexterity (Stealth) checks while you are in a desert.

 ### Democratic Combine of Peoples
+When [[Tetrimoc]] fell, and sentient life became on Alaturmen, the People of the South-East found themselves in a bountiful wet land.
+People formed tribes, clans, monarchies, made war and trade, and as the Coalition was formed, the rules of combat between these Peoples was formalized in [[Coalition's Founding Document]], and [[The Democratic Combine of Peoples]] was formed.

-The peoples of the DCP are ruled by their Barons, nearly all of whom fight among themselves when the Combine as a whole is not under threat.
-These barons find use for **all** who live within their domain.
-The culture of the DCP is one of Chaotic Good; their ideology can be summarized by the phrase "no-one hurts my sibling but me".
+The peoples of the DCP are ruled by their Barons, nearly all of whom fight among themselves while the Combine as a whole is not under threat.
+These barons find use for **all** who live within their domain, leading to an eclectic gathering of people in a Baron's Court.

+The culture of the DCP is one of Neutral Good; the commoners are happy for the laws of the Coalition and the protection of their Baron.
+Chaos is rampant here – crime and war are the status-quo, and *everyone* has an angle.
+The seat of Baron is open – if you can take it.

 **My Baron Can Beat Up Your Baron.** You gain either one feat of your choice or an Ability score of your choice increases by 2.
 **Languages.** You know at least these two languages; [[Swampish (language)]] and [[Aquarian (language)]].